-The Scoresheet measures the resources that a NEV dwelling uses, and considers the house energy emissions and water consumption in a similar manner to the 2004 BASIX benchmark, but seeks an initial reduction of estimated consumption of 70% of the BASIX 2004 benchmarks for both.
-Goals for each category in the Scoresheet are provided in the following table.
+The Scoresheet measures the resources that a NEV dwelling uses, and considers the house energy emissions and water consumption in a similar manner to the 2004 BASIX benchmark, but seeks an initial reduction of estimated consumption that is less than 70% of the BASIX 2004 benchmark for both.
+Goals for each category in the Scoresheet are provided in Table 1 of the NEV Building Standards.

-Scoresheets may be filled out by either the lot owners, the lot owner's design consultants.
+Scoresheets may be filled out by either the lot owners, the lot owner's design consultant(s).
 The Lot Owner is responsible for any cost incurred in completing the NEV Scoresheet.